TianyuQ/me/content/post/Master Graduation/index.md

 ---
-title: I'm glad to announce that I've graduated with Master of Engineering degree in Electronic Information from Shanghai Jiao Tong University!
-Thank you all for the help in my seven years' journey!
+title: "[2023-03] I'm glad to announce that I've graduated with Master of Engineering degree in Electronic Information from Shanghai Jiao Tong University!
+Thank you all for the help in my seven years' journey!"
 date: '2023-03-15'
 summary: Master Graduation
 ---